zhicaogeorge/george-zhi-cao/content/authors/admin/_index.md

 - Visitors
 ---

-George Zhi CAO is a Student at School of Economics in Huazhong University of Science and Technology.
+Zhi (George) CAO is a Student at School of Economics in Huazhong University of Science and Technology.
 My research interests include econometrics and finance.

 My dream is to be a good economist and photographer.